Muniswamy366/DesignPatternsRepo/src/dp/microservices/OAuth2.md

 | (6)  | The client uses the Access Token to call the **API Server**.                              |
 | (7)  | API Server verifies the token and responds with **protected data**.                       |

+### What is SSO?

+Single Sign-On (SSO) allows users to log in once and access multiple applications without logging in again for each one.

+### What is JWT?

+JWT (JSON Web Token) is a compact, signed token often used to:

+    Represent ID tokens (identity info).

+    Represent access tokens (authorization info).